FengleiFan/NNGP_by_Depth/README.md

   Figure 1.
 A deep topology that can induce a neural network Gaussian process by increasing depth.
 </p>

-This respository includes implementations of neural network Gaussian process (NNGP) kernel induced by depth proposed in *Neural Network Gaussian Processes by Increasing Depth*.
-In this paper, we show that increasing depth while the width is bounded can also result in a Gaussian process kernel.
+This respository includes implementations of neural network Gaussian process kernel induced by depth proposed in *Neural Network Gaussian Processes by Increasing Depth* (https://arxiv.org/pdf/2108.12862.pdf).
+In this paper, we show that increasing depth while the width is bounded can also result in a Gaussian process.
+Then, such a neural network Gaussian process (NNGP) can be used in kernel ridge regression, and the associated kernel is called NNGP kernel.
 Our code inherits the implementation of https://github.com/brain-research/nngp.